Blackstone Griddle 101

 • Pull the chicken at 155°F to 160°F and let it rest to 165°F.

 Follow these tips, and you’ll never have dry chicken breast again.
-Happy griddling!
+For more information check out my video below, Happy griddling!

 Your email address will not be published.
 Required fields are marked *